December 10, 2015

 Scenario 2: A law firm that needs specific case files, but were recently affected by the CryptoLocker virus.
 How are they going to break their files free?

 Impact: Pay a hefty ransom just to access files that are on the law firm’s server.
 These are files they own, but are paying to access (because of the ransomware).
 Without them, not only will they lose the case at hand, but they may also lose years of priceless files and records.

-Impact: The store will need to close until the problem is fixed, resulting in lost revenue and depending on the day of the week (ex. the weekend before Christmas), there could be a major impact on profits.
+Impact: The store will need to close until the problem is fixed, resulting in lost revenue and depending on the day of the week (ex. the weekend before the holidays), there could be a major impact on profits.
 Another unfortunate result will be the damage to brand equity if the situation is not resolved quickly.
 When a point of sale system goes down, the retail operation goes down with it.
 This could result in complete closure of the store because there’s no way to have the system back up and running in a failover environment.

 Impact: For financial institutions, retaining records of all transactions is paramount to meeting regulatory and compliance requirements.
-Loss of data can result in hefty fines, time-consuming audits and may even lead to dissolution of the business.
+Loss of data can result in hefty government fines, time-consuming audits and may even lead to dissolution of the business.

 While the scenarios described above are unique, they occur every day.
 Luckily, they don’t have to end in distress.
-If you have a solid business continuity plan, you can minimise the impact any of the disasters above would have on your business.
+If you have a solid business continuity plan, you can minimize the impact any of the disasters above would have on your business.